 Annual SOC Risk Assessment

 Our SOC risk assessment framework utilizes traditional risk assessment methods where inherent risk is calculated by multiplying impact by likelihood.
 Our process is focused on the SOC 2 trust services criteria and the underlying COSO and AICPA report guidance.
 AuditOne LLP will work with your management team to evaluate your relative risk across all relevant trust services criteria.
 When completed you will have SOC 2 compliant risk assessment and a detailed relative risk analysis of your information security controls.

 Annual Penetration Testing

-A SOC 1 report is a general controls reports.
-This report is the successor to the SAS 70 and SSAE 16 report formats.
-This report format is still accepted for service provider security report purposes.
+A SOC 1 report is designed to audit the internal controls over financial reporting.
+This report is the successor to the SAS 70 report format.
+This report format is still accepted for IT general control audit purposes.

 A SOC 2 report addresses a service providers stated controls related to security, confidentiality, availability, processing integrity, and privacy.
 The AICPA defines the audit process and report structure.
 The AICPA recently integrated their SOC 2 format with the widely used COSO compliance framework.

 The decision to obtain a SOC 1 report vs. a SOC 2 report depends on what your customers are requiring for assurance.
 The SOC 2 report is currently the standard for security assurance testing, and most customers will ask for this report by name.

 A SOC 2 report contains a detailed description of the client’s operation and security controls in place.
 This report is only provided to existing customers.
 A SOC 3 report is a public version of a SOC 2 report.
 A SOC 3 does not contain a listing of the client’s controls, and the system description section is scaled down for public disclosure.
 Organizations can provide a SOC 3 report to any potential customer without the requirement of a signed non-disclosure agreement (NDA).
 Many client’s place a SOC 3 report on their website for customers to download, which saves time and money.